claresudbery/clare-wiki-ably/pages/coding/tools/git.md

           stash`
     - You can tell if it has worked in gitbash, because it will stop saying “MERGING” after the branch name
+- If you get a merge conflict and you'd like to handle it by reverting
+  - [Here is an example](https://github.com/claresudbery/Git-Playground/blob/master/Merging-examples.md) I manufactured when I was writing the O'Reilly trunk-based development (TBD) report

 ### To avoid tricky merges when merging pull requests